SentyFunBall/valour-vapp/programming basics.md

 a fancy way to say "text"

 ###
-### what is a list?
+### What is a list?

-lists are like shopping lists, it contains other values and even can contain a list in itself!
+Lists are like shopping lists, it contains other values and even can contain a list in itself!

-### what is a boolean?
+### What is a boolean?

 A boolean type is a type of value that stores either true or false, it is used a lot in if statements and while loops